What content strategy and technology will leading brands use in 2024?

 It’s easy to open an HTML text file – simply use the web browser of your choice.
 Converting work directly into HTML format is possible through things like Microsoft Word, which has capabilities to save in HTML for use in a browser.
 With that in mind, let’s take a look at key HTML features and how your company can take advantage of them.

-Beneficial HTML features
+Beneficial HTML elements and features

 A laptop with HTML code on it.